Ready to explore Mertensia Park? Here's everything you need to know before you go!

 The transition zones between woodland and meadow create particularly rich wildlife viewing opportunities.
 These edge habitats attract different species than you'd find in purely forested or open areas, giving you a chance to observe how animals use varied terrain throughout their daily routines.
 The park's relatively quiet atmosphere, away from major roads and urban noise, means wildlife tends to be less skittish and more observable.

 The park's flora changes dramatically with the seasons, creating a different experience depending when you visit.
-Spring and summer bring vibrant wildflowers that dot the meadows and forest edges with color, while autumn transforms the landscape into a showcase of golden and amber hues.
+Spring brings vibrant wildflowers—particularly bluebells (Mertensia), which give the park its name—while summer maintains colorful meadows.
+Autumn transforms the landscape into a showcase of golden and amber hues.
 This seasonal variety makes Mertensia Park worth revisiting throughout the year, as each season reveals new aspects of the landscape.

 Photography and Family Activities